slint-ui/slint/docs/building.md

 ## Cross-Compiling

-SixtyFPS can be cross-compiled to different target architecures and environments.
+SixtyFPS can be cross-compiled to different target architectures and environments.
 For the Rust build we have had a good experience using [`cross`](https://github.com/rust-embedded/cross).
 For convenience we're including a `Cross.toml` configuration file for `cross` in the source tree along with Docker containers that allow targeting a Debian ARMv7 and ARMv8 based Distribution with X11 or Wayland, out of the box.